Universal-Basic-Compute/serenissima/backend/docs/engine.md

 1. The script identifies all homeless citizens and sorts them by wealth (descending)
 2. For each citizen, it finds an appropriate building based on their social class:
-   - Patricians are assigned to canal houses
+   - Nobili are assigned to canal houses
    - Cittadini are assigned to merchant houses
    - Popolani are assigned to artisan houses
    - Facchini are assigned to fisherman cottages